Dysport vs Botox: What's the difference?

 Botox has more FDA approved indications than Dysport

-Dysport is FDA approved for the treatment of glabellar lines, cervical dystonia, upper limb spasticity, and lower limb spasticity (in adults and pediatric patients over the age of 2).
+Dysport is FDA approved for the treatment of glabellar lines, cervical dystonia, spasticity in adults, and lower limb spasticity in adults and pediatric patients over the age of 2.

 Botox Cosmetic temporarily improves the appearance of moderate to severe frown lines and lines around the eyes (crows feet) in adults over the age of 18.

-Botox is indicated for bladder dysfunction (overactive bladder and urinary incontinence associated with a neurological condition (such as spinal cord injury, Multiple sclerosis), chronic migraine (≥15 days per month with headache lasting 4 hours a day or longer), upper and lower limb spasticity, primary axillary hyperhidrosis (excessive sweating), blepharospasm and strabismus and cervical dystonia.
-For some indications, patients must be older than 12 (lower limb spasticity) but for others, it is 18 (primary axillary hyperhidrosis).
+Botox is indicated for bladder dysfunction (overactive bladder and urinary incontinence associated with a neurological condition (such as spinal cord injury or Multiple Sclerosis), chronic migraine (≥15 days per month with headache lasting 4 hours a day or longer), spasticity in adults, upper limb spasticity in children and adolescents aged 2 to 17 years, primary axillary hyperhidrosis (excessive sweating), blepharospasm and strabismus, and cervical dystonia.
+For some indications, there is a lower age limit for use.

 For more information about Botox and botulinum toxins in general, see Botox For Beginners: What You Need To Know.